Flame Retardants — brominated FR

 TBBPA is bisphenol A with four bromine atoms attached — and the single most-used brominated flame retardant in the world.
 Its dominant application is electronics: it is built into printed circuit boards and the plastic housings of devices, and it is also used in furniture, textiles and other plastics.
 Peer-reviewed — Feiteiro et al. 2021 That sheer scale of use is why it is now, in the words of the review literature, a "ubiquitous contaminant" detected in almost every environmental compartment.
 Peer-reviewed — Abdallah 2016

 On hazard, the verdict tightened in 2018.
 The International Agency for Research on Cancer classified TBBPA as Group 2A, probably carcinogenic to humans — inadequate human evidence and sufficient animal evidence, upgraded by a majority of the Working Group on strong mechanistic grounds: it modulates hormone receptors (thyroid, PPAR-γ), induces oxidative stress, and causes immunosuppression.
-Peer-reviewed — IARC Monographs Vol. 115, TBBPA — Group 2A
+Regulatory — IARC Monographs Vol. 115, TBBPA — Group 2A

 How it relates to the bedroom